Online Shopping Statistics for Savvy Consumers

 - Almost 40% of customers say that a free return policy influences their online shopping decisions.

-There are currently 227.5 million online shoppers in the United States.
+There are more than 288.45 million online shoppers in the United States in 2025.

 (Statista)